 What is Flutter and Why Was It Developed?

 Flutter is a software development kit (SDK) for mobile apps, developed by Google.
 It has been developed to build mobile applications for the major app development platforms, like Android and iOS.
-Presently, Flutter is being used to develop a new platform called Fuchsia, which Google is building.

 As an open-source framework, Flutter is free and it offers a complete package of development tools, widgets and frameworks.
 This enables the app developers get a better experience, easing up the process.

 Although Flutter is a comparatively new tool, companies like Tencent and Alibaba have already embraced the technology.
 Besides, Flutter is being used by Google in the app called ‘Google Ads’.

 Therefore, Flutter has already proven its importance in developing native-looking apps on Android and iOS, using the same code base.
 As a full product, Flutter has made its way into the market since December 2018.

 - The enriched UI elements of Flutter follow particular guidelines

 - Flutter is open source and comes free of cost

 - The Flutter architecture is based on reactive programming